rpdurk/strengthApp/readme.md

 [The Iron Dojo](https://the-iron-dojo.herokuapp.com/)

-Exercise is medicine and can take all modes from running, team sports, active-virtual-reality games, and of course strength training.
-Most applications are designed for the aerobic exercise enthusiast, but strength training has been show to be incredibly important for health.
-Wether you are trying to get stronger or simply want to monitor your training, come to the Iron Dojo.
+Exercise is medicine.
+Physical activity comes in a wide variety of modes including running, team sports, active-virtual-reality games, and of course strength training.
+Most web applications are designed for the aerobic exercise enthusiast in mind, but strength training has been show to be incredibly important for health.

-Benefits of Strength Training:
+In a [2012 peer reviewed paper by Westcott](https://journals.lww.com/acsm-csmr/Fulltext/2012/07000/Resistance_Training_is_Medicine___Effects_of.13.aspx) the benefits of strength training are thoroughly described.
+Some of the health benefits that this style of exercise can confer include (but not limited to):

+* increase muscle mass or reduce the loss of muscle mass
+* increase resting metabolic rate
+* help in managing metabolic disorders (e.g. obesity, Type II Diabetes, etc.)
-* Protects bone health
+* improve bone mineral density
-* Improved strength
-* Improved biological health markers (e.g. blood pressure, etc.)
+* improve mental health

-Try tracking your progress to understand where your training is headed.
+Wether you are looking to improve your health, improve your strength, or simply want to monitor your training, come to the Iron Dojo.
+Tracking your progress to understand where your training is headed.

 ### Built With
 * [React](https://reactjs.org/)